Beginner’s Guide to Troubleshooting Slow Pages in FusionReactor

 By: David Levin, CEO and Big Kahuna of Angry Sam Productions, Inc.

 It happens to just about every developer, client, or boss who calls out of the blue and complains that one of their essential web apps is running slowly.
 “Wonderful,” you sarcastically say to yourself as you can barely recall how their app even works since you haven’t looked at it in over six months!
+So how do you begin troubleshooting slow pages?

 The good news is that there’s an easy way to diagnose, debug, and troubleshoot performance issues without having to sift through thousands of lines of embarrassing legacy code.
 In this blog post, I will describe how to install and use FusionReactor, a ColdFusion/Lucee (CFML) application performance monitoring tool, so you can save the day and look like a hero to your boss and/or client.